-The following graph sets forth the historical performance of the RTY based on its daily historical official closing level from September 22, 2012 through September 22, 2022.
-We obtained the official closing levels below from the Bloomberg Professional® service.
-We have not independently verified the accuracy or completeness of the information obtained from the Bloomberg Professional® service.
-The historical performance of the RTY should not be taken as an indication of its future performance, and no assurance can be given as to the level of the RTY at any time, including on the determination dates.
+The graph below is based on the closing levels of the RTY for each day in the period November 26, 2012 to November 23, 2022.
+We obtained the closing values below from the Bloomberg.
+We have not undertaken any independent review of, or made any due diligence inquiry with respect to, the information obtained from the Bloomberg.
+The historical performance of the underlying should not be taken as an indication of its future performance, and no assurance can be given as to the level of the underlying at any time, including on the determination dates.